lib-static/howto/howtos/viewsiteonlinegh.md

 {% include bootstrap/figure.md img="/github/github_quickaccesslink.png" caption="Quick Access to your published website" alt="a screenshot of pasting your published website link to your GitHub page description for quick access" %}

-- Paste the link in the "Website" text box
+- Paste the link into the "Website" text box

 - Select "Save"